 Craft is a mirage

 Craft, as we invoke it today, is an illusion, a nostalgic callback to a halcyon era of design when form, color, texture, refinement, and detail were shaped through apprenticeship and skills were accumulated over decades.
+Where, with the help of a thesaurus and dictionary, words were carefully chosen based on their tone and cadence.
 It gestures at a world where mastery was earned slowly, where developing your eye mattered, and where the fundamentals of design excellence were stable long enough to build a career upon.

 But that world no longer exists.
 The contemporary idea of “craft” isn’t shaped by mentors, time, or tradition—it’s shaped by algorithms.
 Aesthetic trends are now generated, amplified, and retired not by masters but by influencers; not by patient refinement, but by the churn of social feeds and genAI tools capable of producing thousands of variations in seconds.
 In this environment, craft has become less an enduring standard and more a rapidly shifting visual currency—cheap, abundant, and easily replaced.

 And yet, some within the design profession continues to cling to craft as if it were a shield.
 They would have us retreat behind it, building high-walled fortresses of refined taste in hopes that AI will not breach its perimeter.
-They assert that craft is what makes us essential, that we should fetishize detail, nuance, and polish as if their scarcity still signals value in a world where scarcity itself has evaporated.
+Indeed, AI will simply go around the barricade, and press forward.
+And yet they assert that craft is what makes us essential, it is what humanizes products and services; That we should fetishize nuance, and that scarcity still signals value in a world where scarcity itself has evaporated and nuance goes the way of our attention span.

 What does craft mean in a world where algorithms